mozilla/pontoon/docs/admin/deployment.rst

    Optional.
 Name to give to this app on New Relic.
 Required if you're using New Relic.

+``NOTIFICATION_DIGEST_DAY``
+   Optional.
+Integer representing a day of the week on which the weekly notification digest email will be sent.
+0 represents Monday, 6 represents Sunday.
+The default value is 4 (Friday).

 ``OPENAI_API_KEY``
    Optional.
 Set your `OpenAI API` key to add the ability to refine machine translations using ChatGPT.